CarletonComputerScienceSociety/carletoncomputersciencesociety.github.io/README.md

 # carletoncomputersciencesociety.github.io
-New repo for the website to be built directly form github
+New repo for the website to be built directly from github